7 Best Beginner Runs at Purgatory Resort (2026 Guide)

 The Learning Area

 Purgatory's dedicated learning area near the base is where everyone starts.
 It's separate from the main traffic, so you're not dodging experienced skiers while you figure out how to pizza and french fry.
-A magic carpet (conveyor belt) takes you up a gentle slope for your first runs — no chair lift stress on day one.
+A magic carpet (conveyor belt) takes you up a gentle slope for your first runs.
+No chair lift stress on day one.

 The learning area has been redesigned in recent years with terrain features that help beginners progress faster.
 Small rollers, gentle berms, and wide-open space give you room to practice turns and build muscle memory without feeling rushed or crowded.